abishshr/data-vis-app/README.md

 and look over the code, starting with `stekch.js` to get an overview of how the programme works.
 Try running the code.

-All visualisations are stored in the `gallery` global variable.
-This variable can be used for debugging in the console to access properties and methods defined within each visualisation.
+All visualizations are stored in the `gallery` global variable.
+This variable can be used for debugging in the console to access properties and methods defined within each visualization.

 Lines you need to complete in this case study are marked **???**.